 Disclose, Disclose, Disclose

 I am hoping by now that we all know when we should be disclosing infromation, and when it is not required.
 When it comes to legally blogging, this is something that has gotten a lot of people in trouble in recent news.
 If you’re doing sponsosred content of any kind, not disclosing could lead you into some serious issues.
 It doesn’t matter if it is paid or gifted, you still need to ad #ad, #sponsored, or #gifted to your blog posts, Instagram posts, whatever!
 Something else that all blogger’s need is a disclaimer for your entire blog.
-If you’re ever wondering, you can find mine at the bottom of the page!
+If you’re ever wondering, you can find mine under the about me tab at the top of the page!

 Know about copyrights, seriously.